Bacab: Ritual

 The veneration of the Bacabs was closely connected to that of the so-called Year Bearers and their prognostics.
 Each Bacab ruled one of the directions and the associated Year Bearer day (one of four New Year days), as follows:

-The Bacabs were invoked in connection with rain and agriculture, since they were intimately associated with the four Chaacs, or rain deities, and the Pauahtuns, or wind deities, all located in the four directions.
+The Bacabs were invoked in connection with rain and agriculture, since they were intimately associated with the four Chaacs, or rain deities, and the Pawahtuns, or wind deities, all located in the four directions.
 The Maya of Chan Kom referred to the four skybearers as the four Chacs (Redfield and Villa Rojas).

 Since they were Year Bearer patrons, and also because of their meteorological qualities, the Bacabs were important in divination ceremonies; they were approached with questions about crops, weather, or the health of bees (Landa).

 In addition, the "Four Gods, Four Bacabs" were often invoked in curing rituals that had the four-cornered world and its beaches for a theatre, which is the basic reason why the most important early-colonial collection of Yucatec curing texts, the Ritual of the Bacabs, has been named after them.

 Gulf Coast traditions

 Of the 'Grandfathers' of the Gulf Coast corresponding to the Bacabs, the most powerful one is responsible for opening the rainy season.
-The four earth-carrying old men are sometimes conceived as drowned ancestors who are serving for one year; then, other drowned men are substituted for them.
+The four Earth-carrying old men are sometimes conceived as drowned ancestors who are serving for one year; then, other drowned men are substituted for them.
 Together with this comes the concept that the powerful 'Grandfather' only grows old over the course of the year.